rabea77/Advanced-Deep-learning/README.md

 # Advanced-Deep-learning

-Main-first-Eda, is our intial EDA that we aso tried to infer how the data distrbutes and tried to gain additional information to use
+1) Main-first-Eda, is our intial EDA, we changed things and we also tried to infer how the data distrbutes and tried to gain additional information to use
+2)